-This mech requires a 12 Volt power supply to opperate, which can be taken from a jamma harness or a spare molex connector on a pc power supply - yellow wire for 12V
+This mech requires a 12 Volt power supply to operate, which can be taken from a JAMMA harness or a spare molex connector on a pc power supply - yellow wire for 12V

 Set the slot height plate to the correct coin size.
 Note that for larger coins, this plate is best removed to avoid bearing against the coin door.

 Clip the correct sample coin into the spring-loaded clip, in place of the dummy plastic coin.

 Pin 1 connects to a 12 volt supply.
 This can be from a JAMMA power supply or a PC disk drive connector (yellow wire).

 Pin 2 connects to the I-PAC coin 1 input.

 Pin 3 connects to GND on the I-PAC